kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 6. The paramters are text strings that get passed to the `element` reference in the jQuery event calls.
 So for example:

     * the value of `element` in the forEach loop is "productOne".
-    * two text strings are built as a result: "productSevenId" and "productSevenContent".
+    * two text strings are built as a result: "#productOneId" and "#productOneContent".

-7. dslfhdsjfla
+    * both text strings match the name of the div in the HTML code, synchronzing with the jQuery event calls

+<a name="grunt-gulp"></a>
+### Grunt &amp; Gulp